brickbrycebrick/supabase_uploader/README.md

 ## Features

 - Supports both CSV and XLSX file formats
+- Handles multi-sheet Excel files with options to process specific sheets
 - Automatically determines column data types and maps them to PostgreSQL types
 - Generates SQL scripts for table creation (saved to `sql_scripts` folder by default)
 - Uploads data to Supabase with proper error handling